 However, it does go on to state that due to the increase in AMPK, berberine will have muscle-suppressing effects.
 Not to worry though, this can be reversed by intense workouts and activities like weight-lifting and strength-training exercises such as push-ups.

 Probably the most important side effects of berberine to note (in my opinion) is that it inhibits the enzyme CYP3A4, a member of the Cytochrome P450 family.
 What that means is that berberine may decrease how fast the liver breaks down medications.
 Those medications then could have a longer life and potentially have a stronger effect than intended.
 Avoiding berberine while on medication is similar to avoiding grapefruit juice when you’re on certain medications.
 Grapefruit juice has an enzyme that prevents drugs from breaking down in the body as quickly as intended, same as berberine.
+Additionally, check out our article about PCOS and how berberine may be able to help.

 What should the Berberine dosage be?